harrisblog/harrisblog/README.md

 # 📧 Keep in Touch

-My latest plan is to keep learning web dev knowledge and find a sde related job.
-Wish me goood luck!💫
+My latest plan is to keep learning web dev knowledge and find a FED/SDE related job.
+Wish me good luck!💫

 If you are a recruiter and are interested in me, don't hesitate to [drop me an email](mailto:huangshisong89@gmail.com) 😊